missVM/alx-system_engineering-devops/0x02-shell_redirections/README.md

 project 21.
 Write a script that reverse its input.

 project 22. a script that displays all users and their home directories, sorted by users.

+project 23. a command that finds all empty files and directories in the current directory and all sub-directories.